iximiuz/labctl/README.md

 # iximiuz Labs control - Start Remote microVM Playgrounds From The Command Line

-This is a command line tool for [iximiuz Labs](https://labs.iximiuz.com).
+This is a command-line client for [iximiuz Labs](https://labs.iximiuz.com).
 You can use it to start and access Linux, Docker, Kubernetes, networking, and other types of DevOps playgrounds.
-Playgrounds are ephemeral, disposable, and secure enough for happy experimentation.
+Playgrounds are ephemeral, disposable, and secure enough for most learning, experimentation, and research use cases.

 Some popular playgrounds: